A Composable Game-Theoretic Framework for Blockchains

-The HTLC within a PC is arguably among the simplest protocols in the blockchain setting.
-As we have seen, even this basic construction can fail to be IC.
+\textbf{Two PCs .} The HTLC within a PC is arguably among the simplest protocols in the blockchain setting.
+As we just saw, even this basic construction can fail to be IC.
 Nonetheless, under certain conditions, Alice and Bob may still adhere---at least partially---to the IPB.
 We now extend our analysis to a setting with two PCs, each containing an HTLC.
-While incentive compatibility under \(\gvec\)-composition is clearly unattainable, this example offers insight into how compositional effects can reshape incentive structures.
+While incentive compatibility under $\gvec$-composition is clearly unattainable, this example offers insight into how compositional effects can reshape incentive structures.